Story

 Why This Film Matters

 Julia Vinograd's poetry and unique brand of bubble-blowing activism profiles a divisive time in our past that reflects our present political climate.
 As historically silenced communities speak up within an increasingly diverse and inclusive United States, it is essential to tell the stories of artists like Vinograd, who was not limited by her disabilities.
 She wrote from the rare perspective of an artist surviving on the same economic and cultural margins as the itinerant and disenfranchised subjects of her verse.
-Julia's story of indefatigable artistry and unabashed nonconformity highlight the creative potential that can emerge from difference, and asks all viewers to consider how difference is intrinsic to our humanity.
+Julia's story of indefatigable artistry and unabashed nonconformity highlights the creativity that can emerge from difference, and asks viewers to understand that difference is intrinsic to our humanity.

 "Julia was a singular talent whose inspiring story of thriving in spite of her disabilities must be told, especially in these turbulent times."